odoo/odoo/addons/stock/doc/stock.rst

 Stock Module
 ++++++++++++

-This module can be applied for the simplest case where you are only interested in knowing the quantity of each product in your stock as for a complex warehouse(s) management case, where for example each product gets a specific location in the stock and upon delivery it needs to be picked at a certain location and the products need to be packed in boxes and put on a pallet.
+This module can be applied for the simplest stock management case where you are only interested in knowing the quantity of each product in your stock as for a complex warehouse(s) management case, where for example each product gets a specific location in the stock and upon delivery it needs to be picked at a certain location and the products need to be packed in boxes and put on a pallet.

 Because of this huge difference in application, the main principles briefly will be explained first, whereafter we will dedicate one chapter on how to use the warehouse management in its simplest form.
 From the third chapter on, we will explain every step in more detail, allowing you to discover the full potential of the module.